shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/cant-use-file-linking-toolkit-app-chrome.md

 ## Diagnosing the issue

-### Is Shotgun Desktop running?
+### Is {% include product %} Desktop running?

 Yes, we know.
 You probably already checked.
 We had to ask. :)

-### Have you restarted Chrome since Shotgun Desktop started?
+### Have you restarted Chrome since {% include product %} Desktop started?

-If you have launched Chrome before allowing Shotgun Desktop to register the certificate (this happens only the first time you launch Shotgun Desktop and will not be an issue afterwards), Chrome will use an out of date copy of the certificates and will refuse to connect to Shotgun Desktop.
+If you have launched Chrome before allowing {% include product %} Desktop to register the certificate (this happens only the first time you launch {% include product %} Desktop and will not be an issue afterwards), Chrome will use an out of date copy of the certificates and will refuse to connect to {% include product %} Desktop.
 Closing all tabs will not necessarily close Chrome, so we recommend that you type [chrome://restart](chrome://restart/) in the address bar and hit enter.
 This will ensure that all Chrome related processes will be terminated and Chrome then restarted.

 ### Are you using firewall software?